stolostron/rhacm-docs/release_notes/known_issues.md

 ### Certificate policies fail to report status

-When you apply multiple certificate policies onto your managed cluster and the policies share the same value for `namespaceSelector`, only one of the policies work as expected.
+When you apply multiple certificate policies onto the same managed cluster and the policies share the same value for `namespaceSelector`, only one of the policies work as expected.
 You are able to create and apply multiple certificate policies on your managed cluster.
 However, you must have a different parameter value for the `namespaceSelector`.

 For more information, see [Certificate policy controller](../security/cert_policy_ctrl.md).